fbpx

 I bought a digital camera and started shooting again.

-I eventually split with my husband and built up a successful career as an international arts dealer.
+I eventually split with my husband and built a successful career as an international arts dealer.
+My photography was something I only did for myself.

 And then one Christmas, a friend sent me a gift.

 It was a photograph that I had taken.
+“This is an artist that you really need to pay attention to,” my friend had written.

 Not long after, I made the decision to leave the art business and focus on representing just one artist’s work – mine.